Museum Fellows Term

 Skills and Information

 A five-month internship at a major cultural institution provides an opportunity to gain significant experience in a highly competitive and largely opaque field.
 As they complete their day-to-day work and shadow supervisors, Fellows also conduct informational interviews with staff outside their immediate departments, and throughout the program are exposed to a diverse range of institutions and roles, offering an expanded sense of future possibilities, and new perspective on how they might direct their studies and ambitions.
-Internship partners to date have included the Bronx Museum of the Arts, the Brooklyn Museum, the Cooper Hewitt Smithsonian Design Museum, Dia Art Foundation, the Jewish Museum, the Museum of the Moving Image, the New Museum, the Rubin Museum of Art, the Studio Museum in Harlem, the Whitney Museum of American Art, and the Queens Museum, as well as the Al Held Foundation, the Helen Frankenthaler Catalogue Raisonné project, and Skowhegan.
+Internship partners to date have included the Bronx Museum of the Arts, the Brooklyn Museum, the Cooper Hewitt Smithsonian Design Museum, Dia Art Foundation, the Jewish Museum, the Museum of the Moving Image, the New Museum, the Rubin Museum of Art, the Studio Museum in Harlem, the Whitney Museum of American Art, and the Queens Museum, as well as the Al Held Foundation, the Helen Frankenthaler Catalogue Raisonné project, Skowhegan, and LMCC.

 For students who wish to pursue careers in museums and arts administration, these internships offer an essential first step, and for all students they provide valuable exposure to institutional cultures and cultivate transferable professional skills, including maturity, ambition, initiative, self-reliance, and the ability to communicate, collaborate, and build meaningful relationships.
 Whatever they choose as a next step, Fellows leave the program able to envision themselves as potential agents of influence, actively producing and shaping culture.